iza-institute-of-labor-economics/gettsim/CODE_OF_CONDUCT.rst

 Code of Conduct (CoC)
 =====================

-The gettsim community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The GETTSIM community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
-When you're working with members of the community, this CoC will help steer your interactions and keep gettsim a positive, successful, and growing community.
+When you're working with members of the community, this CoC will help steer your interactions and keep GETTSIM a positive, successful, and growing community.

 Our Community
 -------------

-Members of the gettsim community are open, considerate, and respectful.
+Members of the GETTSIM community are open, considerate, and respectful.
 Behaviours that reinforce these values contribute to a positive environment, and include:

 - *Being open*.
 Members of the community are open to collaboration, whether it's on